mongodb-js/mongodb-schema/README.md

 The schema format is in JSON, and the shape resembles the shape of a superposition of all inferred documents.
 Each level of the schema (from the root level down into each nested sub-document) has annotations with special meta-variables, which by default start with a `#`.
 Examples of such annotations are `#count`, `#type`, etc. By default, the schema is then flattened at the end, to bring all nested keys to the root level (this option can be disabled with `{flat: false}`).
-Lastly, the schema contains a special key `__schema`, under which the schema version and the options to generate the schema are stored.
+The schema also contains a special key `__schema`, under which the schema version and the options used to generate the schema are stored.

 ### Example